section-engineering-education/engineering-education/content/articles/how-to-deploy-an-erc-721-nft-smart-contract-with-remix-ide-and-opensea/index.md

 Now that we have successfully minted our NFT, how about we go ahead to list it on OpenSea.

 ### Listing our NFT on OpenSea
-We navigate to OpenSea market place, and we click create, then we connect our metamask wallet.
-By default OpenSea will know we are running metamask on a test network, hence it will pop up a menu telling us to use the testnets.opensea.io url, which is exactly what we will use.
+We navigate to OpenSea marketplace, and we click create, then we connect our metamask wallet.
+By default OpenSea will know we are running metamask on a test network, hence it will pop up a menu telling us to use the testnets.opensea.io URL, which is exactly what we will use.

 So, head to the testnets, and repeat the process.
-It will ask us to create a new item for our NFT, so we proceed by clicking the required fields, we upload our nft image and fill in the details.
+It will ask us to create a new item for our NFT, so we proceed by clicking the required fields, we upload our NFT image, and filling in the details.
 You can explore here and fill in as many details as you wish.

 Within this page, an important section is the settings on unlockable content to set the original version of the NFT.
 You can skip this process if you have no need to set up the unlockable content.

 ### Setting up Unlockable Content with Pinata
 On the details page, we can enable unlockable content.
-What this does is that, it allows only the owner of the NFT to view the original version of this file and to enable it, we simply toggle the button.
+What this does is that it allows only the owner of the NFT to view the original version of this file and to enable it, we simply toggle the button.

-It will request for the access key, and to get this we need to use [pinata cloud](https://www.pinata.cloud/).
-Proceed to creating an account on Pinata Cloud.
+It will request the access key, and to get this we need to use [pinata cloud](https://www.pinata.cloud/).
+Create an account on Pinata Cloud.

-Once we have an account on Pinata, we simply upload the same NFT image we uploaded except we are stating figuratively that this is the original version of the NFT.
+Once we have an account on Pinata, we simply upload the same NFT image we uploaded, except we are stating figuratively that this is the original version of the NFT.
 Once uploaded, it creates a CID to the image which is basically the hash of the file.

-Next, we click on the image name in Pinata, and it will open it up in a new tab, we simply copy the url, here is [the image](https://gateway.pinata.cloud/ipfs/QmRVWXPdc94bdZd1bggqRBSuJ3xk4zD6eB8c8SXJ71pauC), and we paste it in the enter content of the unlockable content section on OpenSea.
+Next, we click on the image name in Pinata, and it will open it up in a new tab, we simply copy the URL, here is [the image](https://gateway.pinata.cloud/ipfs/QmRVWXPdc94bdZd1bggqRBSuJ3xk4zD6eB8c8SXJ71pauC), and we paste it in the enter content of the unlockable content section on OpenSea.
 Then we click on create.

 Once we are done, we click on create.
-Once done, you should be able to share the NFT, you can access the tutorial version [on OpenSea](https://testnets.opensea.io/assets/0x88b48f654c30e99bc2e4a1559b4dcf1ad93fa656/98020886459922266481765064769542895403934176900672800528567414203879924957185/)
+Once done, you should be able to share the NFT, you can access the tutorial version. [on OpenSea](https://testnets.opensea.io/assets/0x88b48f654c30e99bc2e4a1559b4dcf1ad93fa656/98020886459922266481765064769542895403934176900672800528567414203879924957185/)

 ![nft opensea](/engineering-education/how-to-deploy-an-erc-721-nft-smart-contract-with-remix-ide-and-opensea/opensea.png)

-Once done, we can click on the sell button to sell our nFT on the marketplace.
-We can set the amount we want and fill in the details as we wish. oNce done, it will load metamask to confirm the transaction.
+Once done, we can click on the sell button to sell our NFT in the marketplace.
+We can set the amount we want and fill in the details as we wish.
+Once done, it will load metamask to confirm the transaction.
 Then voila your item is listed for sale:

 ![opensea listing](/engineering-education/how-to-deploy-an-erc-721-nft-smart-contract-with-remix-ide-and-opensea/listing.png)

 ### Conclusion
-This article walks you through the step-by-step process of launching your own NFT from end-to-end, without any details left out.
+This article walks you through the step-by-step process of launching your own NFT from end to end, with no details left out.
 The only difference is while we are running on a test network, you would have to spend real Ether to sign and confirm the transactions executed in the process of creating an NFT.

-Now, go out there and launch some test NFTs to dazzle your friends or contribute the marketplace.
+Now, go out there and launch some test NFTs to dazzle your friends or contribute to the marketplace.